silkfire/WordFlip.Api/README.md

 }
 ```

 The payload must follow the specified JSON format and the input sentence cannot be `null` or empty.
-If everything goes well, you should receive the following response:
+If everything goes well, you should receive a response containing the persisted FlippedSentence record:

 ```
 {
+   created: "\/Date(1534923486576)\/",
+   id: 1
-   resultSentence: "deppilf eb ot ydaer ecnetnes a ma I."
+   sentence: "deppilf eb ot ydaer ecnetnes a ma I."
 }
 ```